varnishcache/varnish-cache/doc/sphinx/users-guide/intro.rst

 metrics.

-Varnish comes with a number of tools which reports from shared memory, varnishlog, varnishstats, varnishncsa etc, and with a API library so you can write your own tools, should you need that. writing
+Varnish comes with a number of tools which reports from shared memory, `varnishlog`, `varnishstats`, `varnishncsa` etc, and with an API library so you can write your own tools, should you need that.

 :ref:`users_report` explains how all that work.

-Presumably the reason why you are interested in Varnish, is that you want your website to work better.
+Presumably the reason for your interest in Varnish, is that you want your website to work better.
 There are many aspects of performance tuning a website, from relatively simple policy decisions about what to cache, to designing a geographically diverse multilevel CDNs using ESI and automatic failover.

+..
+XXX:CDNs or CDN? benc

 :ref:`users_performance` will take you through the possibilities and facilities Varnish offers.

-Finally, Murphys Law must be contended with: Things will go wrong, and more likely than not, they will do so at zero-zero-dark O'clock.
-Most likely during a hurricane, when your phones battery is flat and your wife had prepared a intimate evening to celebrate your anniversary.
+Finally, Murphys Law must be referenced here: Things will go wrong, and more likely than not, they will do so at zero-zero-dark O'clock.
+Most likely during a hurricane, when your phone battery is flat and your wife had prepared a intimate evening to celebrate your anniversary.

 Yes, we've all been there, haven't we?